Abyss of the Sacrifice

 Abyss of the Sacrifice (密室のサクリファイス, Misshitsu no Sakurifaisu) is a Japanese visual novel adventure game for the PlayStation Portable and by Intense and D3 Publisher.
 It was released on February 4, 2010.
 The game is described as a "trap adventure" (トラップアドベンチャー, Torappu Adobenchā).
-An enhanced version of game for the Nintendo Switch and Microsoft Windows was released worldwide on December 17, 2020.
+An enhanced version of the game for the Nintendo Switch and Microsoft Windows was released worldwide on December 17, 2020.

 Gameplay

 Abyss of the Sacrifice has two modes of gameplay.
 The first mode requires little interaction on the player's part as much of the player's time will be spent on reading the text that appears on the game's screen.
 These lines of text represents either the inner thoughts of the characters or the conversation the characters are having with one another.
 After a stage has been completed, the player will be presented with a screen displaying the possible stages that the player can advance to.
 Stages that have been completed will be highlighted in blue whereas those that have not been played will be in orange.
 Each row of stages has a character's name attached to it which will determine which character will be the main character.
 As stages are completed, more stages will become available.
 The ending of the game will differ based on the stages that have been selected.

 The second mode is more closely connected to adventure games.
 The player is tasked with the need to investigate different scenes to find clues and items.
 It is even possible to combine items together to create new items.
 The player will then try to solve the puzzles in the game using the information and items they have acquired.